Best Astrophotography Gear 2025: My Top Picks for Capturing the Night Sky

 Sony A6400 (APS-C)

-An excellent entry-level camera that offers solid low-light performance, even with its crop sensor.
+The Sony A6400 is an excellent entry-level camera that offers solid low-light performance, even with its crop sensor.
 Its compact design and user-friendly interface make it ideal for beginners, while features like high ISO range and advanced autofocus ensure quality results in challenging lighting conditions.
 Perfect for those starting out in photography without breaking the bank.

 View on Amazon